victoriadrake/dotfiles/README.md

-# Dotfiles and scripts that behave in much the same way that manual configurations don't.
+# Dotfiles and scripts that behave in much the same way that manual configurations don't

+My personal set-up scripts.
+I wrote about these in this [accompanying article](https://victoria.dev/verbose/how-to-set-up-a-fresh-ubuntu-desktop-using-only-dotfiles-and-bash-scripts/).

 ## `scripts/`